gicentre/litvis/documents/tutorials/elmIntroduction4.md

 The result of the processing might be another list or some reduced representation (such as the sum or concatenated value).
 Folds can proceed from left to right with [List.foldl](http://package.elm-lang.org/packages/elm-lang/core/latest/List#foldl) (most efficient) or right to left with [List.foldr](http://package.elm-lang.org/packages/elm-lang/core/latest/List#foldr).

-The general form is `(a → b → b) b List a` where `a` is the type of element in the source list and `b` is the type of the resulting fold.
+The general form is `(a -> b -> b) b List a` where `a` is the type of element in the source list and `b` is the type of the resulting fold.
-The first parameter is a reducing function which itself takes parameters representing the source and result types and returns a result.
+The first parameter `(a -> b -> b)` is a reducing function which itself takes parameters representing the source and result types and returns an evaluated result.

 For example, to create a function to calculate the sum of a list of numbers: